Claude Code

 Collaboration Configuration

-Configure how Claude Code behaves for your team by setting up project-specific guidelines in your CLAUDE.md
+Configure how Claude Code behaves for your team by setting up project-specific guidelines in your CLAUDE.md file:

 ## Collaboration Guidelines